lottelaan98/KnowledgeAndDataEngineering/README.md

 - Prompt Engineering and LLMs Guides: https://www.promptingguide.ai/research/llm-agents

 ** Querying **
-As part of the final deliverable of the project we used two main queries based the final ttl file version:
+As part of the final deliverable of the project we used two main queries based the final ttl file version: <br />
-1)Information retrieval query that fetches relevant information on symptoms and diseases of interest.
+1)Information retrieval query that fetches relevant information on symptoms and diseases of interest. <br />
 2)Disease scoring and ranking query.

-Disease Scoring Logic:
+Disease Scoring Logic: <br />
 Diseases are ranked using a custom, interpretable scoring function implemented directly in SPARQL over the RDF knowledge graph.
 The score combines multiple clinically meaningful factors derived from the graph structure.

 FinalScore = ( BaseScore × ImportanceCoeff ) + 0.1 ⋅ SymptomLocationBonus <br />